YaleBioImaging/yrt-pet/doc/usage/list-mode_file.md

 ...
 ```

-The file extension used is `.lmDat`.
+The file extension used is `.lmDat` by convention.
 The detectors specified in the List-Mode correspond to the indices in the
 scanner's LUT.